 - Format > Style: Select the “Hyperlink” style.

-- Find Next: This will isolate all instances of hyperlinks and let you navigate through them one by one.
+- Find Next: This button isolates all instances of hyperlinks and lets you navigate through them one by one.

 Best Practices for Managing Hyperlinks